c6o/docs/content/references/containers.md

 ### Multiple Images

-One CodeZero application may consist of multiple multiple container images, especially if the application is using a microservice architecture.
+One CodeZero application may consist of one or multiple container images, especially if the application is using a microservice architecture.

 If an application has external dependencies (ex: database), it's highly recommended to use application linking rather than bundling applications together.
 For example, if building a Wordpress provisioner, it may be tempting to directly include a MySQL container.
 However, a much better design should define the MySQL service as a dependency, so it can leverage the power of existing MySQL instances.